csalzano/liberate-arprice-links/readme.txt

 If a URL is provided, that URL is assigned to `location.href` to allow links to continue working without the redirect function.
 If JavaScript is entered as a button's link, that JavaScript will be inserted directly into the button's `onclick` attribute.

-I wrote this plugin while trying to make our ARPrice tables cooperate with our specific WooCommerce implementation.
+I wrote this plugin while trying to make our ARPrice tables cooperate with a specific WooCommerce implementation.

 == Installation ==